SecureDrop’s documentation is written in ReStructuredText (ReST),

 pip install -r securedrop/requirements/develop-requirements.txt

-Build the docs and open the index page in your web browser:
+Build the docs for viewing in your web browser:

 You can then browse the documentation at http://127.0.0.1:8000/.
-As you make changes, the docs will automatically rebuild in the browser window, so you don’t need to refresh the page manually.
+As you make changes, the documentation pages will automatically rebuild in the browser window, so you don’t need to refresh the page manually.

-You can check the docs for formatting violations by running the linting option:
+You can check for formatting violations by running the linting option:

 make docs command will display warnings, but will still build the